naixsu/CROCPNG/README.md

 ⚠️ **Warning:** If any bugs are discovered in the game that were not identified during playtesting, I sincerely apologize.
 Regrettably, I won't be able to address or continue development for this game beyond 12/11/2023.
 Your understanding is greatly appreciated.

+‼️**NOTE**: Although the game is designed for multiplayer sessions, please be aware that this game exclusively relies on LAN and **does not** incorporate any online features.
+In line with this, if a new player decides to join the game while there is an ongoing game, they won't be able to do so.
+They can click the `Join` button on the server, but this will give the host and the already connected clients syncing errors.
+This limitation stems from the code's design, and regrettably, I haven't come across suitable documentation or tutorials to resolve this issue.
+There is also no more time for further research and development.
+Should you wish to include another player, restarting the host instance is the necessary course of action.

 ---

 ## ![Skeleton](Assets/GIFs/skeleton_idle.gif) INSTALLATION AND UNINSTALLATION

+### For installation

 1) Check the [latest](https://github.com/naixsu/CROCPNG/releases/tag/v1.0.3) release branch and download the zip file depending on your OS.
-2) You can also download them through here for [Windows](https://github.com/naixsu/CROCPNG/releases/download/v1.0.3/Windows.zip), [Linux](https://github.com/naixsu/CROCPNG/releases/download/v1.0.3/Linux.zip), and [Mac](https://github.com/naixsu/CROCPNG/releases/download/v1.0.3/Mac.zip)
+2) You can also download them through here for [Windows](https://github.com/naixsu/CROCPNG/releases/download/v1.0.3/Windows.zip), [Linux](https://github.com/naixsu/CROCPNG/releases/download/v1.0.3/Linux.zip), and [Mac](https://github.com/naixsu/CROCPNG/releases/download/v1.0.3/Mac.zip).
 3) For Windows, launch the game using the `crocpng.exe` file.
 For Linux, launch the game using the `crocpng.x86_64` file.
 For Mac, launch the game using the `CROCPNG` file.
 4) If your computer is preventing the app from running, just ignore it.
 I swear it's not a virus, I just don't have a developer certificate.
 5) Enjoy!